 “Survived by devoted wife of 61 years, Ruth; children, John “Jack” (Gloria) Schreiner, Daniel “Dan” (Glenda) Schreiner of AZ, and Nancy Schreiner; grandchildren, Debi (Jim) Lewis, Cathi (Jeff) Hill, Ben (Lara) Schreiner of GA, Tyson (Laura) Schreiner of WI, Andrew (Britta) Schreiner of NJ; great-grandchildren, Noah and Ethan Schreiner of GA and Ian Schreiner of WI; nieces and nephews.”

 This 9 foot by 15 foot Columbus Skyline Mural is all that’s left of the Savings of America National Savings and Loan that was located from 1987 to 1992 at Graceland Shopping Center.
 The mural was created for the bank by renowned tile artist Marlo Bartels in the mid-1980s.
-The Casto Corporation donated it to Clinton Elementary School where it now adorns the Gail Paris Discovery Garden.
+The Casto Corporation donated it to Clinton Elementary School; it adorned the Gail Paris Discovery Garden for awhile and was moved into the cafeteria after the school’s 2011-2012 renovation.
 (Photo courtesy of Terry Miller)

 An aerial photo of North High Street.
 On the top center of the photograph is North End Wrench before that business moved to Indianola.
 (Photo courtesy of David M. Wenger)